-The utility markets are increasingly competitive and constantly evolving, requiring significant interaction between industry parties, regulators, policy makers and increasingly consumers.
-To make these interactions work, agreements and codes need to be in place.
-These are the industry ‘rule books’, which are there to ensure that markets work efficiently and all parties have access to a level playing field.
+Britain’s utility markets are competitive and constantly evolving, requiring significant interaction between industry parties, regulators, policymakers and consumers.
+To make these interactions work, agreements and codes which function as industry ‘rule books’ ensure that markets work efficiently and all parties have access to a level playing field.

-A central challenge within Governance is that as the market evolves and changes, so must the codes and agreements.
-This process of change itself needs to be managed in a structured, transparent and cost-effective way that is fair to everyone.
+A central challenge within energy market governance is that as the market evolves and changes, so must the codes and agreements.
+This process of change needs to be managed in a structured, transparent and cost-effective way that is fair to everyone.

-We provide essential services and change management to the following codes and agreements:
+We provide secretarial services and change management to these codes and agreements:

 The Distribution Connection and Use of System Agreement (DCUSA) is a multi-party contract between the licensed electricity distributors, suppliers and generators (CVA registrants) to govern the use and charging of the electricity distribution systems.